acestream/ace-network-docs/docs/system-tokens/token-classification.md

 5. Owners/holders of tokens do not receive any income and are not affected by the profit made by the Network from the sale of services.

 Explanation: Token holders can receive income and thus be affected by the profit/loss of the Network  only if they are participated in DeFi programs Ace Stream DAO.
-To become members they have to pass registration procedure and deposit their tokens into special accounts served by the smart contracts of one or another DeFi program ([more about DeFi programs][1])
+To become members they have to pass registration procedure and deposit their tokens into special accounts served by the smart contracts of one or another DeFi program

-[1]: ../library/finances.md
 [2]: ../system-tokens/ace-byte.md
 [3]: ../system-tokens/ace-asset.md